 Internet privacy: The Law on Telecommunications was approved in December 2015 with provisions that give the government sweeping powers to spy on electronic communications and criminalize communication deemed to cause “national insecurity,” among other reasons.

 2. International partners and the Royal Government of Cambodia (RGC) signed an agreement to draft the Freedom of Information Law in mid-2014.
 Pursuant to that agreement, drafting was to take approximately three years.
 In early 2016, a website was created to solicit input from the public.
-More recently, on July 3, 2019, a fifth inter-ministerial meeting was held to continue reviewing and discussing the first draft of the Law on Access to Information.
-It was reported that the government expects to consolidate their reviews and discussions at the inter-ministerial level into the final draft to be submitted to the National Assembly of Cambodia for adoption in the near future.
+In October 2019, the Information Ministry announced that the draft Law on Access to Information is ready to be reviewed.
+The draft law is currently in the hands of the Information Ministry and will be reviewed during an upcoming inter-ministerial meeting.
+After that, it is scheduled to be submitted to the Council of Ministers before it is sent to the National Assembly.
 The Draft Law consists of nine chapters and 38 articles and aims to provide the Cambodian public the right to access to information and set legal obligations for the government’s ministries and public institutions to release information.

 4. The Ministry of Interior is reportedly drafting a Law to Protect State Secrets.
 It would aim to protect “state secrets in order to ensure national secrecy is strictly protected.”
 However, the concern is that the drafting process has not been open and transparent.